Maida–Windygates Border Crossing

 The Maida–Windygates Border Crossing connects the cities of Langdon, North Dakota and Morden, Manitoba on the Canada–United States border.
 North Dakota Highway 1 on the American side joins Manitoba Highway 31 on the Canadian side.

 Canadian side

 In terms of the region, the earliest customs service began at Snowflake in the 1880s, where the North-West Mounted Police (NWMP) collected duties, issued permits, and patrolled the border.
-A customs office existed at Mowbray 1899–1908 under the administrative oversight of the Port of Winnipeg, at which time the Snowflake office opened.
+A customs office existed at Mowbray from 1899–1908 under the administrative oversight of the Port of Winnipeg, at which time the Snowflake office opened.
 Mowbray reopened, operating 1926–1930, at which time the Windygates office opened about 9 km eastward along the border.

 In 1959, a driver and passenger died when their car crashed into the customs building.
 The present border station was built in 1963.

 In 2020, the former border hours of 9 am–10 pm reduced, becoming 9 am–5 pm.